Optimally Resilient Strategies in Pushdown Safety Games: Introduction

-The original work of Dallal, Neider, and Tabuada~\cite{DBLP:conf/cdc/DallalNT16} provides a method to compute \emph{optimally resilient strategies} for safety games over finite arenas.
-These can be turned into controllers that tolerate a maximum number of unmodeled intermittent disturbances while still satisfying their safety objectives.
-The example above is a game of this type, and an optimally resilient controller would keep the vehicle in the middle of the road so as to minimize the risk of being pushed outside the lane.
-In follow-up work, Neider, Weinert, and Zimmermann~\cite{NeiderW018} have shown that computing optimally resilient strategies in finite arenas indeed only incurs a polynomial overhead over solving classical games (under some mild assumptions on the winning condition), i.e., whenever a class of games is solvable without disturbances, then it is also solvable with disturbances.
-In particular, the authors have developed an algorithm that is effective for all standard winning conditions such as Rabin, Muller, and parity.
+The original work of Dallal, Neider, and Tabuada~\cite{DBLP:conf/cdc/DallalNT16} provides a method to compute \emph{optimally resilient strategies} for safety games over finite arenas, which intuitively are winning strategies that can tolerate as many disturbances as possible.
+In follow-up work, Neider, Weinert, and Zimmermann~\cite{NeiderW018} have shown that computing optimally resilient strategies in finite arenas only incurs a polynomial overhead over solving classical games (under some mild assumptions on the winning condition), i.e., whenever a class of games is solvable without disturbances, then it is also solvable with disturbances.
+In particular, they have developed an algorithm that is effective for all standard winning conditions such as Rabin, Muller, and parity.
 Note, however, that both approaches crucially rely on the arena being finite.

-The natural question, which we address in this paper, is how to compute optimally resilient strategies for games on infinite arenas.
-As this is a very ambitious goal in its full generality, we solve this task for the following restricted setting: \begin{itemize} \item We consider games on arenas induced by pushdown systems, i.e., finite-state systems with an unbounded stack.
-While conceptually simple, these systems have natural applications in program analysis, static code analysis, and compiler optimization~\cite{RepsHS95,RepsLK07} due to their ability to capture recursion, e.g., the call stack of a procedural program.
-Configuration graphs of pushdown systems are known to be well-behaved, and many problems on pushdown graphs, including solving games, are decidable~\cite{Walukiewicz01}.
-Furthermore, we also consider the special case of one-counter systems, i.e., pushdown systems with a single stack symbol, for which solving games is typically more efficient~\cite{Serre06}. \item Like Dallal, Neider, and Tabuada~\cite{DBLP:conf/cdc/DallalNT16}, we consider safety games.
-These arise from safety specifications, a fundamental class of specifications in practice~\cite{DBLP:conf/icse/DwyerAC99}. \end{itemize} However, some of our results carry over to other winning conditions, such as reachability and parity, and\slash or do not require the underlying arena to be a pushdown graph.
+The natural question, which we address here, is how to compute optimally resilient strategies for games on infinite arenas.
+As this is a very ambitious goal in its full generality, we restrict ourselves here to the setting of \emph{safety games} played on \emph{pushdown graphs}.\footnote{ Some of our results do carry over to other winning conditions, such as reachability and parity, or do not require the underlying arena to be a pushdown graph.
 If this is the case, we present our arguments and state our results as general as possible.
+Also, we discuss the additional challenges one has to overcome to generalize all our results to reachability and parity conditions.}